phasmam/10x-phrase-follower/README.md

 - Import phrases via simple `EN sentence ::: PL sentence` files
 - Generate and store MP3 per phrase × voice using Google TTS (cost-conscious settings)

+**Note:** Phrase Follower does not generate or translate phrases.
+You need to prepare your phrase files in a separate tool (e.g., ChatGPT, Claude, or any text editor) using the `EN sentence ::: PL sentence` format, then import them into the application.

 ### Why it's effective for learning English

 Phrase Follower helps learners master English phrases through structured repetition and exposure to multiple pronunciations.
 By hearing the same phrase spoken by different English voices (EN1, EN2, EN3) followed by the Polish translation, learners build both listening comprehension and pronunciation skills.
 The sequential playback pattern reinforces memory through spaced repetition, while the ability to import your own phrases ensures you practice vocabulary relevant to your needs—whether it's business English, everyday conversations, or specialized terminology.
 The adjustable playback speeds allow learners to start slowly and gradually increase difficulty, making it suitable for all proficiency levels.